 The JLI launched a Religions, Humanitarianism, and Development Research Reading Group in February 2020, welcoming all academics and researchers to speak on relevant topics.
-The group will meet virtually for one hour on a monthly basis to share their research.
+The group meets virtually for one hour on a regular basis to share their research.

 - Jayeel Cornelio PhD, Ateneo de Manila University, presented his article “Going home: youth and aspirations in postconflict Marawi, Philippines”